getQueryString/QuerysAutoClicker/README_german.md

   wenn der Gesamtwert 5 Millisekunden oder niedriger beträgt.
 - Die gespeicherten Zustände werden beim Programmstart zurückgesetzt, wenn die _QuerysAutoClicker.ser_-Datei beschädigt oder gelöscht wurde.
+- QuerysAutoClicker accesses the _QuerysAutoClicker.ser_ file in the file path where the program was started.
+If QuerysAutoClicker is subsequently started in a different path, a new _QuerysAutoClicker.ser_ file will be created.

 ## Installation